Parameterized Complexity of Diameter: Deletion Distance to Special Graph Classes

-We first compute all connected components and their diameter in~$G'$ in linear time and store for each vertex the information in which connected component it is.
-Notice that we only need to check for each connected component~$C$, whether~$C$ induces a clique in~$G'$ since otherwise its diameter is two.
-In a second step, we perform in~$O(k\cdot (n+m))$ time a breadth-first search in~$G$ from each vertex $v\in K$ and store the distance between~$v$ and every other vertex~$w$ in a table.
+\begin{proof} We first compute all connected components and their diameter in~$G' := G-K$ in linear time and store for each vertex the information in which connected component it is.
+Note that we only need to check for each connected component~$C$, whether~$C$ induces a clique in~$G'$ and all edge-weights are one in~$C$; otherwise $C$'s diameter is by assumption two.
+In a second step, we perform in~$O(k\cdot (n\log n + m))$ time Dijkstra's algorithm in~$G$ from each vertex $v \in K$ and store the distance between~$v$ and every other vertex~$w$ in a table.

 Next we introduce some notation.
 The type of a vertex~$u\in V\setminus K$ is a vector of length~$d$ where the~$i$th entry describes the distance from~$u$ to~$x_i$ with the addition that any value above three is set to~$4$.
 We say a type is non-empty, if there is at least one vertex with this type.
 We compute for each vertex~$u\in V\setminus K$ its type.
 Additionally we store for each non-empty type the connected component its vertex is in or that there are at least two different connected components containing a vertex of that type.
-This takes~$O(n \cdot k)$ time and there are at most~$4^j$ many different types.
+This takes~$O(n \cdot k)$ time and there are at most~$4^k$ many different types.